 With her fine-tuned information design and organization expertise, Ms. Dalay serves as R3’s proposal coordinator and a project support member.
 She collaborates on proposal marketing strategies, and also oversees proposal timelines, development, production, and delivery.
 She designs visually appealing, easy-to-understand graphics and outreach materials to help R3’s clients engage and educate their target communities about such new legislation as AB 1826 and SB 1383.
 Ms. Dalay also provides quality assurance/quality control; report and presentation creation, preparation, coordination and revision; social media marketing; and front-end website development.

-Ms. Dalay has a BA in Design from UC Davis and is the recipient of a 2019 Young Professionals scholarship from CRRA (California Resource Recovery Association).
+Ms. Dalay has a Bachelor of Arts in Design from UC Davis, is a recipient of a 2019 Young Professionals scholarship from CRRA (California Resource Recovery Association), and holds a Zero Waste Community Associate Certification from Zero Waste USA and a Sustainable Resource Management Certification from the National Recycling Coalition.
 She enjoys hiking and trail running, trying new dishes and drinks, traveling the world, and meticulously documenting all of the above via photos and videos!

 Speak to a Consultant